shadialori/Selling-10-Million-Yurian-Gold/README.md

 # Selling-10-Million-Yurian-Gold
-Hi, I'm selling 10 Million Gold on Yurian since i have to much and dont need it anymore.
+Hi, I'm selling 10 Million Gold on Yurian since i have too much and dont need it anymore.
 If you want some more information feel free to add me on Discord: shadialori#0300

 Price = 10€ per Million